intel/mlir-extensions/docs/rfcs/XeGPU.md

 * tensor_desc[0] must be evenly divisible by wi_layout[0] × wi_data[0].
 * tensor_desc[1] must be evenly divisible by wi_layout[1] × wi_data[1].

-As a result, tensor_size will be evenly divisible by distribution_unit_size (i.e., tensor_size % distribution_unit_size == 0), and each work item will recieve the distributed unit multiple times, with each unit having wi_data_size.
+As a result, tensor_size will be evenly divisible by distribution_unit_size (i.e., tensor_size % distribution_unit_size == 0), and each work item will recieve the distribution unit multiple times, with each unit having wi_data_size.
 Note: When wi_data describes multiple elements, they must all come from a single, contiguous dimension.

 Conceptually, the work item (WI) distribution process can be broken down into two steps.
 The first step divides the 2D tensor data according to `wi_layout` to obtain a 2D subtensor.
 The second step extracts the elements to be packed from the dimension indicated by `wi_data`, treating it as the innermost dimension, and then linearizes the remaining elements in the 2D subtensor as the outermost dimension.